anttiharju/actions/run-shellcheck/README.md

 ## macOS and Ubuntu 24.04 compatibility

+This action supports both macOS and Ubuntu 24.04.

-Some macOS-Ubuntu incompatibilities were faced due to differing `xargs -0 file` output.
-It was possible to craft [`filter.py`](./filter.py) in a way that both operating systems are supported.
+Some incompatibilities were faced due to differing `xargs -0 file` output.
 The need to support both arose from:

 1. @anttiharju develops on a Macbook
 2. @anttiharju uses ubuntu-24.04 as the preferred GitHub Actions runner